 Helix is precision made from an alloy of high magnetic permeability.
-Mounted in jeweled bearings, it turns freely, following the magnetic field to move the
+Mounted in jeweled bearings, it turns freely, following the magnetic field to move the pointer across the scale.

 Calibrated range spring is flat spring steel.
 Small amplitude of motion assures consistency and long life.
 It reacts to pressure on diaphragm.
 Live length adjustable for calibration.